 Foreign Currency Translation - Assets and liabilities of foreign subsidiaries have been translated to Japanese yen at period-end exchange rates and income and expenses have been translated using average exchange rates for the period.
-Translation adjustments resulting from the process of translating consolidated financial statements, net of tax, are included in accumulated other comprehensive income, which is a separate component of equity.
+Translation adjustments resulting from the process of translating consolidated financial statements, net of tax, are included in accumulated other comprehensive (loss) income, which is a separate component of equity.
 Exchange gains and losses resulting from foreign currency transactions and the conversion of monetary assets and liabilities denominated in foreign currencies are included in other (expenses) income in the consolidated statements of income.

-Foreign currency translation gains (losses) for the years ended March 31, 2019, 2018 and 2017 were \$76 million, \$(189) million and \$(175) million, respectively.
-They have been included in other - net of other income (expenses).
+Foreign currency translation gains (losses) for the years ended March 31, 2020, 2019 and 2018 were \(\frac{\pmathbf{4}36}{36}\) million, \(\frac{\pmathbf{4}76}{76}\) million and \(\frac{\pmathbf{4}(189)}{160}\) million, respectively.
+They have been included in other - net of other (expenses) income.

 Marketable Securities and Investments - The Companies classify their marketable securities and investments in debt securities into one of two categories: available-for-sale or held-to-maturity.
-Available-for-sale securities are recorded at fair value with a corresponding recognition of unrealized holding gain or loss (net of tax) in accumulated other comprehensive income or loss, which is a separate component of equity, until realized.
+Available-for-sale securities are recorded at fair value with a corresponding recognition of unrealized holding gain or loss (net of tax) in accumulated other comprehensive (loss) income, which is a separate component of equity, until realized.
 Held-to-maturity securities are measured at amortized cost.
 The Companies classify debt securities as held-to-maturity only if the Companies have the positive intent and ability to hold those securities to maturity.
 Gains and losses on sales of debt securities are computed based on cost determined using the average cost method.
 The Company periodically determines whether any decline in the value of debt securities is temporary, based on the period and extent of the decline, the issuer's financial position and prospects, and the intention to hold it for a sufficient period of expected recovery of fair value.
 If it is determined that the decline is not temporary, the difference between the carrying amount and its fair value is recognized as a valuation loss.